aidanfuller9/cse15l-lab-reports/Lab Report 3/LabReport3.md

     assertArrayEquals(new int[]{ 1 }, input1);
 }
 ```
-This only passes because there is only one element in the array, so even though the method is faulty it still returns the 'correct' order.
+This only passes because there is only one element in the array, so even though the method is faulty it still returns the 'correct' order. <br>

 ## Test Symptom
 ![TestSymptom](Screenshot_TestSymptom) <br>